Morphing Graph Drawings in the Presence of Point Obstacles: NP-Hardness (Proof of )

-\paragraph{Literal gadget.} \cref{fig:literal-gadget} shows a literal gadget~$\lambda$ in its base state.
-It consists of five vertices, one of which, $r$, is shared with the gadget~$\beta$ below; see \cref{fig:literal-gadget}.
+\paragraph{Literal gadget.} \cref{fig:literal-gadget} shows a literal gadget~$\lambda$ as it appears in~$\Gamma$ and~$\Gamma'$.
+It consists of five vertices, one of which,~$r$, is shared with the gadget~$\beta$ below; see \cref{fig:literal-gadget}.
 Only if the vertical orientation of~$\beta$ is \textsf{top}, vertex~$r$ can move to the original position of~$s$ and~$s$ can move up.
 This in turn allows vertex~$t$ to move into the interior of~$\lambda$.
-In this case, we say that $\lambda$ has the state \textsf{true}; otherwise it has the state \textsf{false}.
-If a cycle in~$\Gamma$ contains obstacles, we call the cycle an \emph{anchor}.
+In this case, we say that $\lambda$ has the state \textsf{true}; otherwise, it has the state \textsf{false}.
+If a cycle in~$\Gamma$ or $\Gamma'$ contains obstacles, we call the cycle an \emph{anchor}.
 Observe that the anchor $\langle t, w, y \rangle$ restricts the area where we can move~$t$.

 \paragraph{Clause gadget.} Each clause~$c_i$ ($i \in [m]$) is represented by a clause gadget, which consists of a path of length~9 whose endpoints are anchored by two 3-cycles; see \cref{fig:clause-gadget}.
-In the base situation occurring in $\Gamma$ and $\Gamma'$, we have exactly one free vertex (denoted by~$y$), which is at the bottom of a large rectangular obstacle-free region, which is also part of the synchronization gadget.
+In the clause gadget as it appears in~$\Gamma$ and~$\Gamma'$ (see \cref{fig:clause-gadget-false}), we have exactly one free vertex (denoted by~$y$, or, to indicate that it belongs to clause~$c_i$, denoted by~$y_i$), which is at the bottom of a large rectangular obstacle-free region, which is also part of the synchronization gadget.
 Observe that, within this area, we cannot move $y$ (up to a tiny bit) to the left or right due to its neighbors lying at (essentially) fixed positions (see \cref{fig:clause-gadget-false}).

-However, if one of the incident literal gadgets is in the state \textsf{true}, we get a second free vertex, due to which we can move~$z$, which is a neighbor of~$y$, onto the base position of $y$ (see \cref{fig:clause-gadget-true}).
-Now we can move $y$ arbitrarily far to the right within this obstacle-free region (unless $y$ is blocked by the edges of another clause gadget).
+However, if one of the incident literal gadgets is in the state \textsf{true}, we can get a second free vertex by moving it onto the straight-line segment defined by its two neighbors (in \cref{fig:clause-gadget-false}, that vertex is called~$u$).
+Then, we can push, starting at that second free vertex (i.e., $u$ in \cref{fig:clause-gadget}), each vertex by one position to its successor until we have pushed~$z$ to the position where~$y$ is located in~$\Gamma$ and~$\Gamma'$ (see \cref{fig:clause-gadget-true}).
+Now $y$ becomes a transferable vertex (we assume that we push~$y$ out of the clause gadget into the synchronization gadget).
+We can move $y$ arbitrarily far to the right within this obstacle-free region (unless $y$ is blocked by the edges of another clause gadget).
 Only when this is done for all clause gadgets simultaneously, the synchronization gadget (see below) can be morphed as desired.
 Thus, we say that a clause gadget is in the state \textsf{true} if at least one of its literal gadgets is in the state \textsf{true}; otherwise it is in the state \textsf{false}.